 Why DBT skills in schools?

-Dialectical Behavioral Treatment (DBT) is the most researched and proven evidence-based treatment for Borderline Personality Disorder.
-While core concepts of DBT can be critical to people living with emotional regulation disorder, these concepts are also very useful to everyone.
+Dialectical Behavior Treatment (DBT) is the most researched and proven evidence-based treatment for Borderline Personality Disorder or emotion dysregulation and has now evidence for being effective with many other mental health issues.
+While core concepts of DBT can be critical to people living with emotional dysregulation, these concepts are also very useful to everyone.

 So what is it about DBT that would be useful to everyone?
 Here are two of the most powerful reasons:

 We all experience problems controlling our own emotions.
 Can you think of a time when you wish you had not blown off the handle or you had approached a difficult situation differently?
 Perhaps with your child, adolescent, partner or at work?
 Have you experienced emotions taking over and making already difficult situations worse?

 Enter DBT skills...One of the core objectives of DBT is to give us a number of proven effective tools to control our emotions and to get past difficult situations without making things worse.
 These techniques have been proven effective for people living with high emotional reactivity and vulnerability such as people living with emotion regulation disorder so it is not surprising that these techniques can also help everyone else get their own emotions under control.

 We all experience problems interacting with someone else whose emotions are out of control.
 Talking to someone whose emotions are out of control is very difficult to say the least.
 Anything you say or do seems to get that person more emotionally aroused.
 This situation can and often does cause our own emotions to rise leading to conflict escalation which can turn very quickly into a crisis.
 You may say: "It's not my fault; the other person was just not listening to any of the reasonable things I was saying".
 And you may be right, your well-intentioned suggestions were not been heard, so what can we do in that case?